 Detecting food allergies

-Food allergy affects an estimated 6 to 8 percent of children under age 3 and up to 3 percent of adults.
+Food allergy affects an estimated 6 to 8 percent of children under age three, and up to 3 percent of adults.
 While there's no cure, some children outgrow their food allergy as they get older.
-If you are concerned that you, or your, child may have a food allergy, contact a physician.
+If you are concerned that you or your child may have a food allergy, contact a physician.